EmanuelAdler/stop-start-simulation/README.md

 This project consists of an application that simulates the behaviour of an automotive stop/start system.

+## Project guidelines
+The rules regarding this project management like commiting, creating issues and naming branches are contained in the [report](report.md) file.

 ## Requirements
 - Ubuntu or another Linux system compatible with SocketCAN and GCC 14
 - Docker